Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 The data can be dropped in two ways:

-1. create a new filtered `movies` DataFrame where `movies` now only contain movies with rating between 1 and 5.
+1. create a new filtered `movies` DataFrame where `movies` now only contain movies with ratings between 1 and 5.

 ```python
   movies = movies[movies["avg_rating"] <= 5]